oasisresearchlab/meta/general.md

 Regular (bi-weekly? monthly?) lab meetings, where:
 - we discuss a "meta" (e.g., methods, philosophy, critical) or "content" reading (broadly relevant to at least 2+ projects or larger lab themes) - starting point for readings [here](https://docs.google.com/document/d/1TLioDAoyEq_G3yxO6WNEHtT_8_kotahvFkES9RqMBmo/edit?usp=sharing)
 - project leads share progress / ask for "thinking hats" (sometimes)

+## Pathways into the community

+Would love to have more structure/scaffolding here (especially for undergrads), mixed with some policy (e.g., volunteer or hourly pay for trial period before considering GAship; generally reserve GAships for doctoral students, etc.)